huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Eight hundred and four
 - [ ] Infinity plus eleven

-#### What toy was initially referred to as “Sex in a box” by critics?
+#### What toy was initially referred to as "Sex in a box" by critics?

 - [ ] Barbie Dolls
 - [x] Twister